â Reviens sur :

 Less stress = less impact from toxic criticism

 A jealous person criticizes you?
-Respond with excessive enthusiasm .
+Respond with excessive enthusiasm.

 You: "Thanks!
-I was just hoping someone would notice!"
+I was hoping someone would notice!"
 (Big smile included)

 Collective laughter